Ads

 Fly-By-Wire Control

 The fly-by-wire (FBW) control system employs electrical signals that transmit the pilot’s actions from the flight deck through a computer to the various flight control actuators.
-The FBW system evolved as a way to reduce the system weight of the hydromechanical system, reduce maintenance costs, and improve reliability.
+The FBW system evolved as a way to reduce the weight of flight control systems, lower maintenance costs, and improve reliability.
 Electronic FBW control systems can respond to changing aerodynamic conditions by adjusting flight control movements so that the aircraft response is consistent for all flight conditions.
 Additionally, the computers can be programmed to prevent undesirable and dangerous characteristics, such as stalling and spinning.

 Many of the new military high-performance aircraft are not aerodynamically stable.
 This characteristic is designed into the aircraft for increased maneuverability and responsive performance.
 Without the computers reacting to the instability, the pilot would lose control of the aircraft.

-The Airbus A-320 was the first commercial airliner to use FBW controls.
-Boeing used them in their 777 and newer design commercial aircraft.
+The Airbus A320 was the first commercial airliner to employ a full digital fly-by-wire control system.
+Boeing subsequently incorporated fly-by-wire systems into the 777 and later commercial aircraft designs.
 The Dassault Falcon 7X was the first business jet to use a FBW control system.